Atraxian123/WXL-Equip-Extension-CSV/README.md

 - This module is compiled into `WarcraftXL.dll` automatically — no separate DLL, no additional files needed at runtime.
 - If possible, also use the Host extension.

+- Take the WXLExtendedEquipment.ini from the samples and instructions folder and put it into the root of the client.
+You may now select the size of the creatures models cache and disable eager loading for creatures (advised) and weapons (not advised at the moment).

-**NOTE: this specific module uses an event implemented in this branch of the WXL-Core, at the moment pending Pulling from the main branch.** https://github.com/Atraxian123/wxl-core
+**NOTE: this specific module uses an event implemented in this branch of the WXL-Core, (has ben pulled into the main branch, so you might not need it anymore).** https://github.com/Atraxian123/wxl-core
 **This fork of the modern assets module that solves an issue with WEAPON_BLADE textures on non weapon items** https://github.com/Atraxian123/wxl-modern-assets